 Image Credits: Pixabay

-You might be surprised to learn that one of the most common ailments affecting cats is upper respiratory infections, aka colds.
+You might be surprised to learn that one of the most common ailments affecting cats is upper respiratory infections, aka cat colds.
 It's not the same kind that affects humans, so you don't have to worry about transferring your cold to your pet or vice-versa.
-Cold in cats is caused by viruses and bacteria such as Feline calicivirus and Bordetella bronchiseptica.
+Cat colds are caused by viruses and bacteria such as Feline calicivirus, Feline herpesvirus, and Bordetella bronchiseptica.

-Symptoms can range from mild (sneezing, clear discharge from eyes or nasal cavity) to severe (fever, appetite loss, fatigue, or yellowish discharge).
-If the infection is minor, you can try the home remedies listed below to alleviate your pet's cold.
+Symptoms of feline upper respiratory infection can range from mild symptoms (sneezing, clear discharge from eyes or nasal cavity) to severe symptoms (fever, appetite loss, fatigue, or yellowish discharge).
+If the infection is minor, you can try the home remedies for cat colds listed below to alleviate your feline friend's symptoms and help your cat recover.

 1. Clearing the Nasal Passage

-Keep your cat’s airways from being blocked or congested by getting rid of nasal discharge.
+Keep your cat's airways from being blocked or congested by getting rid of nasal discharge.
 You can use a damp paper towel or washcloth for this purpose.
-Clean their eyes in a similar way.
+Clean their eyes in a similar way, as runny nose and watery eyes are common.
 This will help your sick cat breathe and see better.
 Do not use the same towel or cloth to wipe their nose and eyes; keep the two separate.

 2. Providing a Warm Environment

-It is important for your cat to stay warm.
-Cover a heating pad or a hot water bag in blankets, and place it around the cat’s body.
+It is important for your cat to stay warm, especially if they have an upper respiratory infection.
+Cover a heating pad or a hot water bag in blankets, and place it around the cat's body.
 Do not let your cat come into direct contact with the heat source, as it can cause burn injuries.
 Your cat should be able to distance itself from the heat source easily.
 Also, keep your cat indoors and away from drafty areas in the house.

 3. Eating Right

 If your cat has a cold, it may not feel like eating.
 Loss of appetite can lead to weakness and make it more difficult to fight off the infection.
-So coax your cat with fishy treats that carry a strong odor, such as tuna.
+So, coax your cat with fishy treats that carry a strong odor, such as tuna or tuna juice.
 If you are using canned food, serve it warm.
-Additionally, your cat may have difficulty swallowing food, so soften the dry food with water.
+Additionally, your cat may have difficulty swallowing food, so soften the dry food with water to help with their appetite.

 4. Ensuring Hydration